Our Minister

 My path into ministry hasn’t been a straight line.
 I come from a rich mix of spiritual influences, including Unitarianism, Bhakti yoga, earth-based spirituality, contemplative Christianity, and many years of therapeutic, trauma-informed, somatic, and yoga-based practice.
 I’m drawn to faith that is lived rather than declared, embodied rather than imposed — what Unitarians often call deeds, not creeds.

 Alongside my ministry, I bring extensive experience in therapeutic and trauma-informed work.
 This deeply shapes how I listen, how I lead, and how I hold space — with care for nervous systems, lived experience, and the unseen stories people carry.
 My approach is grounded, consent-aware, and compassionate, with a deep respect for people’s pace, boundaries, and resilience.
+I’m neurodivergent and deeply relational, and I’m passionate about creating spiritual spaces that are inclusive, gentle, and real.
+I care about how faith is experienced in everyday life — especially for those who have felt marginalised, overwhelmed, or “not quite enough” in other settings.

-I love thoughtful conversation, beautiful ritual, music, silence, laughter, and the kind of spirituality that can hold both grief and joy at the same time.
+I love thoughtful conversation, beautiful ritual, music, silence, laughter, and the kind of spirituality that can hold both grief and joy at the same time

 My Calling